nelsonracevedo/Windows-Troubleshooting-Incident-Response-Lab/Incident-01-No-Internet/incident-report.md

 **Issue Reported:**

-Describe the problem from the user's perspective.

-Example:
-> The user reported that they couldn't access websites from their workstation
+The user reported that they couldn't access websites from their workstation

 ---